Lab 6: Sampling distributions and the Central Limit Theorem

 At first glance, it may not appear that a binomial random variable should be approximately normal, because it is a single random variable rather than a sum or average.
 However, if X is the number of successes in n trials, then X = X1 + ... + Xn, where each Xi equals 1 if the ith trial is a success and 0 if the ith trial is a failure.
 Therefore, the Central Limit Theorem tells us that the binomial distribution should be well approximated by the normal distribution when the sample size is large.

-1. Simulate 500 random variables from a binomial distribution with n = 15 and p = .1.
-(To do this, go to Calc --> Random Data --> Binomial, and enter 500 for the number of rows of data to generate, 15 for the number of trials, and .1 for the event probability.)
+1. Simulate 400 random variables from a binomial distribution with n = 20 and p = .1.
+(To do this, go to Calc --> Random Data --> Binomial, and enter 400 for the number of rows of data to generate, 20 for the number of trials, and .1 for the event probability.)
 Based on your simulation, does the binomial distribution appear to be approximately normal?

-2. Repeat the above procedures with n = 40, n = 100, and n = 1000 while keeping p = .1.
+2. Repeat the above procedures with n = 40, n = 100, and n = 800 while keeping p = .1.
 Comment on the validity of the normal approximation as n gets larger.
 Provide plots to support your conclusions.

-3. The textbook says that the normal approximation to the binomial distribution is fairly accurate when np ≥ 10 and n(1-p) ≥ 10.
+3. Our textbook says that the normal approximation to the binomial distribution is fairly accurate when np ≥ 10 and n(1-p) ≥ 10.
 Based on your investigations in the previous question, does this rule of thumb seem to be reasonable?

 The sampling distribution of a sample mean

-To load the data set NBC, click here.
 We have data on the length of visits to the msnbc.com web site.
 Each number in the first column is an estimate of the total number of pages seen by a user during the visit to the site.
 These data were obtained from the Journal of Statistics Education Data Archive.
 The data set available there (which itself is just a subset of the data used for the full study) contains 50,000 observations, but we will work with just 2000.
 For the purposes of this activity, we will pretend that these 2000 observations constitute the entire population of visits to the web site, rather than just a sample.

 1. Examine the data on the 2000 web site visits.
 What is the maximum value (the largest number of web pages visited)?
 What are the mean and standard deviation?
 (You will think of these numbers as a population mean and a population standard deviation throughout this activity).
 How would you describe the shape of the distribution?
 Is it approximately normal?

 We will investigate what happens when we take samples from this "population".
 Let's first consider taking samples of size 10.
 In the column C2, already labeled "10Samp1", take a sample from this population of size 10.
 To do this, go to Calc --> Random Data --> Sample from Columns.
 Type that you will sample 10 rows, select the variable "Pages" to sample from, and store your data in column C2.
 Obtain two more samples this way, storing the values in columns C3 and C4.
+(Note: you will be sampling without replacement, but this does not matter much because the population size is so much larger than the sample size.)

 1. What are the sample means of your three samples?
 How do these compare to the population mean?